Connect with us

 During his MVP seasons, UST fell short against National University in the Finals.
 Last year, the Golden Spikers didn’t even reach the championship round, settling for third.

-Despite leading the MVP race this season, UST stumbled at the end of the first round and start of the second, losing to the FEU Tamaraws and the Ateneo Blue Eagles, respectively.
+Despite Ybañez leading the MVP race this season, UST stumbled at the end of the first round and start of the second, losing to the FEU Tamaraws and the Ateneo Blue Eagles, respectively.

 Ybañez made sure to bounce back on Wednesday at the Smart Araneta Coliseum, leading UST to a 25-18, 30-28, 25-23 victory over De La Salle University on his 23rd birthday.

-“Nag-mindset na ako the other day pa nung natalo kami sa Ateneo, sobrang frustrated ko like I cannot stop myself na umiyak kasi alam ko talagang sobrang dami ko pang kayang gawin na sana ginawa ko kaso puro mga mali yung ginawa ko,” said Ybañez.
+“Nag-mindset na ako the other day pa nung natalo kami sa Ateneo.
+Sobrang frustrated ko, like I cannot stop myself na umiyak kasi alam ko talagang sobrang dami ko pang kayang gawin na sana ginawa ko.
+Kaso puro mga mali yung ginawa ko,” said Ybañez.

 “Minindset ko kahapon na hindi puwedeng manalo ang La Salle since birthday ko ngayon and I don’t want to start the day na talo, na malungkot ako.”

-Poetically, Ybañez scored 23 points on his 23rd birthday—16 attacks, four blocks, and three aces—while also recording nine receptions and four digs.
+Poetically, Ybañez scored 23 points on his 23rd birthday — 16 attacks, four blocks, and three aces — while also recording nine receptions and four digs.

 The win puts UST back on track, now at 6-3 in solo third place.
 Up next for the Golden Spikers is a showdown with FEU on Sunday at their home court, the Quadricentennial Pavilion.